AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 ## Announcements {#announcements}

 * **Marketo Engage Forms jQuery 1.x**: In our January 2024 release, we will be updating the jQuery for Marketo Engage Forms to jQuery 3.x.
 This may impact custom Form implementation relying on older versions of jQuery.

+* **Marketo Events and Marketo Moments Deprecation**: Adobe will be removing Marketo Events and Marketo Moments from all app stores beginning October 2, 2023.
+Existing users&mdash;you can continue to use these apps until you migrate your Marketo Engage instance to Adobe Identity.
+These apps do not support sign-in with Adobe ID.